-Encumbrance: A claim against a property by another party which usually affects the ability to transfer ownership of the property.
+Encumbrance: A claim against a property by another party that usually affects the ability to transfer ownership of the property.

-Equity: The difference between the fair market value (your homes appraised value) and your outstanding mortgage balance you owe.
+Equity: The difference between the fair market value (your home’s appraised value) and the outstanding mortgage balance you owe.

-Fixed Interest Rate: An interest rate which is fixed for the term of the loan – generally 15 or 30 years.
-Payments as well are fixed at one amount.
-USDA loans are all 30 year fix rates.
+Fixed Interest Rate: An interest rate that is fixed for the term of the loan – generally 15 or 30 years.
+Payments are fixed at one amount.
+USDA loans are all 30-year fix rates.

 FHA Loan: More appropriately termed “FHA Insured Loan.”
 A loan for which the Federal Housing Administration insures the lender against losses the lender may incur due to your default.
 FHA loans require a min 3.5% down payment and are one of the most popular loan options in the US.

-Good Faith Estimate: A written estimate of closing costs and fees in which a lender must provide you within three days of submitting an application.
+Good Faith Estimate: A written estimate of closing costs and fees that a lender must provide you within three days of submitting an application.

 Grace Period: The period of time (generally 15 days) during which a loan payment may be paid after its due date but not incur a late penalty.
 Such late payments may be reported on your credit report.